Governance Documents

 D. Workplace Relationships

 Members of the Company's management must conduct themselves in a professional manner and be aware of the issues that may arise if they have a relationship with an employee in their department or team.
 The Company strongly discourages managers to have a manager/subordinate relationship with any employee where there is a dating, marital or other familial relationship.
-Employees should notify management if they become involved in a romantic relationship with another employee.
-Supervisors must notify Human Resources immediately if they become involved in a romantic relationship with a subordinate.
+Employees should notify their Human Resources Business Partner if they become involved in a romantic relationship with another employee.
+Supervisors must notify their Human Resources Business Partner immediately if they become involved in a romantic relationship with a subordinate.
 The Human Resources team will act in all cases in accordance with labor and privacy laws and with the best interests of the Company.
 In the event that the relationship affects the working environment, corrective action, up to and including termination, may be taken.

 A. Employee Integrity